demidko/native-library/README.md

-# utility
+# Native Library

-A cross-platform `C++20` command line tool template with dependency manager, powered by integration of [`CMake`](https://cmake.org/) with [`Conan`](https://github.com/conan-io/cmake-conan).
+A cross-platform `C++20` native library template with dependency manager, powered by integration of [`CMake`](https://cmake.org/) with [`Conan`](https://github.com/conan-io/cmake-conan).

 ## Usage

-Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/conan-utility/generate) to use template.
+Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/native-library/generate) to use template.

 ## Motivation and goals